frabrooks/constructive-hoare-logic/README.md

-# constructive-hoare-logic
+# A Constructive Formalisation of Hoare Logic in Agda
-A Constructive Formalisation of Hoare Logic in Agda (My Master's Project at the University of Birimingham)
+(My Master's Project at the University of Birimingham)

 A constructive formalisation of Hoare logic and an Agda library